-By Fern Easton.
-Last Updated 22nd February 2021.
+By Joanne Jeffries.
+Last Updated 11th November 2022.
 Welcome to our guide on body piercing claims.
 On this page, you will find a full and detailed guide designed to help anyone who might need to make a body piercing compensation claim.
-If you have suffered long-term side effects from having a piercing done, such as permanent scarring and disfigurement, then you may be able to make a personal injury claim.
+If you have suffered long-term side effects from having a bad piercing done, such as permanent scarring and disfigurement, then you may be able to make a personal injury claim.
 This guide will help you learn about the process of claiming for piercing accidents or piercings gone wrong.
 If you’ve had a piercing gone wrong, there’s also an alternative to a compensation injury calculator.
 It could give you a rough idea on how much your injury could be worth in compensation.

 Select a Section:

 - A Guide To Body Piercing Injury Claims

 - How Common Are Body Piercings And Accidents?

 - What Are The Most Common Risks Of Body Piercings?